John Bussy: Early career

 He was the son of Sir William Bussy and Isabel Paynell, the daughter of John Paynell.
 He married twice; firstly in 1382 to Maud, daughter of Sir Philip de Neville and secondly in 1386 to Mary, widow of Ralph Daubeney.
 He owned lands in Lincolnshire.

 In 1378 he secured a position with John of Gaunt, the Duke of Lancaster, as the Steward of all his lands north of the Trent.
 He worked for the Duke until 1397 but had by then (1391) entered the service of Richard II.
 He was High Sheriff of Lincolnshire in 1383, 1385 and 1390.

 Consolidation of power

 He became a close confidant and advisor of Richard and together with Sir Henry Green and Sir William Bagot became a "continual councillor".
 The three continual councillors went on to acquire an unsavoury reputation.
 Bussy became notorious for his gross flattery of the king.
-He was elected speaker of Parliament three (or possibly four) times, first in 1394, probably in 1395 and later by the two parliaments convened in 1397.
+He was elected speaker of the House of Commons three (or possibly four) times, first in 1394, probably in 1395 and later by the two parliaments convened in 1397.
 It was in the latter of the two that Bussy became most notorious.
 He forced the parliament to delegate all its authority to a committee of which he was a member.
 The committee comprised eighteen members (12 Lords, 6 Commons).
 Each was carefully chosen as a strong supporter of Richard.
 By this means Bussy secured a monopoly on power by the king's supporters.